Dear Home Ec 101,

-I just poked out from under the rock that is Home Ec and looked around the Internet before answering this email.
-Boy there are a lot of people out there asking, “What is lint?” and boy oh boy can the Internet be full of stupid.
+I just took a tour of the Internet before answering this email.
+Boy there are a lot of people out there asking, “What is lint?” and boy oh boy can the Internet be full of interesting suggestions.

 Let’s keep it simple, lint is the fuzz created from tiny broken and loose threads (yarn in some cases).
 It tends to build up in washers and dryers.
 Lint is not dust mites, looking at you wiki.answers -that one just hurt to read.

 First of all, new clothes are often quite linty.
 Why?
 The broken and snipped threads created during manufacturing are shed during the first few washes.